 Anti-Carcinogenic & Anti-Microbial

-Researchers in Sweden conducted a study whereupon a strain of human milk protein consisting largely of alpha-lactalbumin was able to induce apoptosis (programmed cellular death) of cancer cells while leaving healthy cells intact.
-These same researchers have further isolated the co-factors required by the process from which alpha-lactalbumin converts from its native state to the anti-tumourous folding variant now identified as HAMLET (human alpha-lactalbumin made lethal to tumour cells).
-Furthermore, on a more prevalent level, several clinical studies have determined that bovine alpha-lactalbumin is highly effective at reducing stress.
+Researchers in Sweden conducted a study whereupon a strain of human milk protein consisting largely of alpha-lactalbumin was able to induce apoptosis (programmed cellular death) of abnormal cells while leaving healthy cells intact.
+Several clinical studies have also determined that bovine alpha-lactalbumin is highly effective at reducing stress.

 Other Benefits: Stress, Longevity & Glutathione